Astral-Credits/Astral-Credits-Bot/README.md

 `/register`
 Register your address with the bot so admins can send you XAC for tips, giveaways and prizes more easily.

+`/add_website`
+Link a website to your address, which will show up in any pixels you place in the XAC pixel billboard.

+`/pixels`
+Get the link to the Pixel Planet dApp

 **ADMIN ONLY COMMANDS:**

 `/send`